-Other Agriculture was the 276th most popular major in the 2018-2019 school year.
-Colleges in the United States reported awarding 551 degrees in this year alone.
-This is a difference of 21 over the prior year, a growth of 3.8%.
+Other Agriculture was the 276th most popular major in the 2019-2020 school year.
+Colleges in the United States reported awarding 553 degrees in this year alone.
+This represents a 10.7% increase in other agriculture degrees awarded over the prior year's total of 494.

-Requirements for Getting a Degree in Other Agriculture
+What Are The Requirements For a Degree in Other Agriculture

 Agriculture is a wide field in which many types of students are drawn.
 Most students have an interest some aspect of food production as well as abilities in science or business.
 Students who are hard-working and focus on improving their communication, marketing, and interpersonal skills are bound to succeed.
 In any form of agribusiness, you will be working with employees and clients, so it's important you are able to communicate effectively.

 Many students majoring in agriculture end up working for themselves.
 This career could involve putting in long hours and physical labor.